 - Network with Similar Accounts

 Curate content from similar pages.
 It’s best to always ask permission and give credit.

 Mediocre content won’t cut it on Instagram.
-Instagram is a like a fashion show.
-Only the most visually-stunning take the stage.
+Instagram is like a fashion show.
+Only the most visually stunning take the stage.

-Find a way to stimulate the emotions through images.
+Find a way to stimulate emotions through images.

 Yes, people on Instagram are very visual.
 But they also appreciate a compelling description.